TrainTheTrainer/HighSchool/it/materiale/3-le-verifiche-come-tecniche-didattiche.md

 >
 Multiple choice test questions, also known as items, can be an effective and efficient way to assess learning outcomes.
 Multiple choice test items have several potential advantages:
 >
-Versatility: Multiple choice test items can be written to assess various levels of learning outcomes, from basic recall to application, analysis, and evaluation.
-Because students are choosing from a set of potential answers, however, there are obvious limits on what can be tested with multiple choice items.
-For example, they are not an effective way to test students’ ability to organize thoughts or articulate explanations or creative ideas.
+***Versatility***: Multiple choice test items can be written to assess various levels of learning outcomes, from basic recall to application, analysis, and evaluation.
+Because students are choosing from a set of potential answers, however, there are obvious limits on what can be tested with multiple choice items. **For example, they are not an effective way to test students’ ability to organize thoughts or articulate explanations or creative ideas.**
 >
-Reliability: Reliability is defined as the degree to which a test consistently measures a learning outcome.
+***Reliability***: Reliability is defined as the degree to which a test consistently measures a learning outcome.
 Multiple choice test items are less susceptible to guessing than true/false questions, making them a more reliable means of assessment.
 The reliability is enhanced when the number of MC items focused on a single learning objective is increased.
 In addition, the objective scoring associated with multiple choice test items frees them from problems with scorer inconsistency that can plague scoring of essay questions.
 >
-Validity: Validity is the degree to which a test measures the learning outcomes it purports to measure.
+***Validity***: Validity is the degree to which a test measures the learning outcomes it purports to measure.
 Because students can typically answer a multiple choice item much more quickly than an essay question, tests based on multiple choice items can typically focus on a relatively broad representation of course material, thus increasing the validity of the assessment.
 >
 The key to taking advantage of these strengths, however, is construction of good multiple choice items.